Taissa S. Hauser: Academic Staff Compensation

-In 1986-1987, the University of Wisconsin introduced a new Academic Staff Compensation Plan.
-Chancellor Donna E. Shalala asked the Hausers to assess the new compensation structure for Category A Academic Staff.
+In 1986–1987, the University of Wisconsin introduced a new Academic Staff Compensation Plan.
+Chancellor Donna Shalala asked the Hausers to assess the new compensation structure for Category A Academic Staff.
 They reported that there were pay inequities related to official titles and salaries that could not be explained by education, work experience, or free market factors.
 Women experienced a 13.7 percent deficit in salaries due to gender alone, and minorities experienced a 6.3 percent deficit due to minority status alone.
 As a result of the Hauser's 1989 report, the university took action.
 Tess Hauser served on the Committee of Experts that was established to implement recommendations addressing gender and racial inequities and improve conditions at the university.

 Recognition

 In 1989, the University of Wisconsin Senate passed a resolution recognizing both Robert and Taissa Hauser for their contributions to the achievement of gender and minority equity at the university.

 For 2002-2003 Tess Hauser received the Judith S. Craig Distinguished Service Award from the College of Letters and Science.
-The College recognized her for both her scientific work and her work as a mentor, assisting undergraduate and graduate students, post-doctoral researchers, academic staff, and faculty in ways that reached far beyond the university.
+The college recognized her for both her scientific work and her work as a mentor, assisting undergraduate and graduate students, post-doctoral researchers, academic staff, and faculty in ways that reached far beyond the university.

 Tess Hauser officially retired in 2004, but soon returned to the project, remaining until 2011.
 She died of cancer on January 10, 2014.